scopely/withboard/README.md

 SSL is _required_ for production Chromecast support.
 If you don't want SSL hassle, deploy on Heroku for free.

+As this is a Meteor app, you can also easily deploy to Meteor's free hosting:

+    $ meteor deploy my-withboard.meteor.com

 Running locally
 ---------------